18 Best Japanese Snacks You Will Never Have Enough Of!

 #18 Japanese Rice Crackers

-Rice crackers in Japan are known as ‘senbei’ and recognised by their circular shape.
-One of my favourite types of Japanese rice crackers are thick soy sauce rice crackers.
+Rice crackers in Japan are known as "senbei" and are recognised by their circular shape.
+One of our favourite types of Japanese rice crackers is thick soy sauce rice crackers.
 These are thicker than your regular rice crackers and layered with a dark soy sauce for a rich, umami flavour.
-With its crisp, hard texture these chunky rice crackers will be a sure favourite for an afternoon snack.
+With its crisp, hard texture these chunky senbei rice crackers will be a sure favourite for an afternoon snack.

 → Shop now